tahadostifam/tahadostifam/README.md

 ### Hi there

 Hi, I’m Taha.
-An 19-year-old software engineer focused on back-end systems, compilers, and low-level software design.
+A 19-year-old software engineer focused on back-end systems, compilers, and low-level software design.
 I care deeply about performance, clarity, and correctness, and I enjoy building systems that stay simple even under pressure.

 ### 🚀 Projects & Work